 We offer several inpatient sites for the many rotations during the residency.
 The main site is at our own medical center one block away.
 The department has a designated inpatient service team and bed allocation for admissions from the ER or direct from the practice.

-Similarly, rotations in Pediatrics, Obstetrics and Gynecology, Ambulatory Geriatrics, Surgery and its sub-specialties, are mixed throughout the University and community hospitals.
 Many of our rotations in the third year are based in physician's offices in the community.

 For more information, call the University Physicians Consultation and Referral Service at 1-800-492-5538 (patients) or 1-800-373-4111 (physicians).